 We are responsible for enforcing federal, state and local air quality regulations at stationary sources of air pollution in our jurisdiction.
 In addition to regulating businesses, we focus on informing the public about air quality issues and how to make clean air choices.
 (See a brief overview of the agency here.)

 Our work is paying off, too.
-Our region has some of the lowest levels of ozone and particle pollution in the country, according to the American Lung Association’s 2017 report.
 The air quality in our jurisdiction is outstanding — and we’re committed to keeping it that way.

 The Northwest Clean Air Agency office is located at 1600 South 2nd Street, Mount Vernon, WA.
 Office hours for the public are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.